-a e e nn A S S P C U a a d d r r sii a c c E P iii F a P nn iii C C n determining whether impacts to gricultural resources are significant nvironmental effects, lead agencies may refer to the California agricultural Land Evaluation and ite Assessment Model (1997) repared by the California Dept. of Conservation as an optional model to see in assessing impacts on griculture and farmland.
-In etermining whether impacts to forest esources, including timberland, are ignificant environmental effects, lead gencies may refer to information compiled by the California department of Forestry and Fire protection regarding the state's eventory of forest land, including the corest and Range Assessment Project and the Forest Legacy Assessment Project; and forest carbon neasurement methodology provided in Forest Protocols adopted by the California Air Resources Board Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), or timberland zoned Timberland Production (as defined by Government Code section 51104 (g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+a e e nn A S S P C C u a a d d r c c c D P i ii F A a P n ii C C n determining whether impacts to gricultural resources are significant nvironmental effects, lead agencies may refer to the California agricultural Land Evaluation and ite Assessment Model (1997) repared by the California Dept. of Conservation as an optional model to see in assessing impacts on griculture and farmland.
+In etermining whether impacts to forest esources, including timberland, are ignificant environmental effects, lead gencies may refer to information compiled by the California department of Forestry and Fire protection regarding the state's eventory of forest land, including the corest and Range Assessment Project and the Forest Legacy Assessment Project; and forest carbon neasurement methodology provided in Forest Protocols adopted by the California Air Resources Board Vould the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), or timberland zoned Timberland Production (as defined by Government Code section 51104 (g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?